To guide child protection workers on the assessment of emotional abuse – family and domestic violence.

 Where a duty interaction relates to family and domestic violence, there are two primary issue selections that could be recorded from the 'Primary Issue' drop-down list, either:

 When 'child protection' is selected it is essential that the abuse type recorded for the child is 'emotional abuse – family and domestic violence'.
 For the child's parents, the issue and/or detail should be recorded as 'family and domestic violence'.

-When recording safety and wellbeing assessments, 'Nature/s of Concern' is populated from the issue/s recorded against the child in the Interaction.
+When recording CSI assessments, 'Nature of Concern' is populated from the issues recorded against the child in the Interaction.

-If 'emotional abuse - family and domestic violence' is identified subsequent to the interaction and is being assessed as part of the safety and wellbeing assessment, it must be added as a 'nature of concern'.
-A case note should be raised with the title "FDV Screening Case Note" with a brief summary of relevant information.
+If 'emotional abuse - family and domestic violence' is identified after the interaction and is being assessed as part of the CSI, it must be added as a 'nature of concern'.
+Rause a case note with the title "FDV Screening Case Note" and record a brief summary of relevant information.

-At the completion of a safety and wellbeing assessment child protection workers must indicate whether alcohol, drugs, homelessness, family and domestic violence, mental health or disability have contributed to harm to the child by selecting 'yes' or 'no' from the drop down menu in the 'significant issues grid'.
+At the completion of a CSI you must indicate whether alcohol, drugs, homelessness, family and domestic violence, mental health or disability have contributed to harm to the child by selecting 'yes' or 'no' from the drop down menu in the 'significant issues grid'.
 The option of 'unable to assess' should only be selected where an assessment cannot be completed (e.g. if the family moved away before the investigation could be completed).

 Where family and domestic violence is identified for the first time, a new interaction should be recorded in relation to the family and domestic violence.